requests-cache/aiohttp-client-cache/docs/user_guide.rst

 Response Attributes
 ~~~~~~~~~~~~~~~~~~~
-The following attributes are available on responses:
+The following attributes are available on both cached and new responses returned from :py:class:`.CachedSession`:
 * ``from_cache``: indicates if the response came from the cache
 * ``created_at``: :py:class:`~datetime.datetime` of when the cached response was created or last updated
 * ``expires``: :py:class:`~datetime.datetime` after which the cached response will expire